techknowlogick/action-vultr/README.md

 ## Usage

-To install the latest version of `doctl` and use it in GitHub Actions workflows, add the following step:
+To install the latest version of `vultr-cli` and use it in GitHub Actions workflows, add the following step:

 ```yaml
     - name: Install vultr-cli